skraft9/pfsense-security-research/README.md

 >
 > Privilege should be technically enforced — not assumed — and warnings in the UI are no substitute for secure design.

+The diagnostics web module on a firewall should include proper safeguards to prevent abuse against the underlying operating system.

+* Diagnostic commands should be functionally limited to ping, traceroute, log view, etc.
+* Commands should run inside a restricted shell or chroot.
+* File access should be explicitly scoped to safe directories (/tmp, /var/log).
+* Permissions should be fine-grained, and clear in scope.

 ---

 ## Estimated CVSS Breakdown